oliverjam/node-file-server/README.md

 const fs = require("fs");
 ```

 `fs` is an object with lots of useful methods.
 Right now we want to read the contents of a file, so we'll use the `fs.readFile` method.
-It takes a file path as the first argument and a callback to be run once the file is available.
+It takes a file path as the first argument and a callback function for it to run once the file is available.

 ```js
 const fs = require("fs");